Martchus/tageditor/README.md

 ### Padding
 Padding allows adding additional tag information without rewriting the entire file or appending the tag.
 Usage of padding can be configured:
-- minimum/maximum padding: The file is rewritten if the padding would fall below/exceed the specifed limits.
+- minimum/maximum padding: The file is rewritten if the padding would fall below/exceed the specified limits.
 - preferred padding: If the file needs to be rewritten the preferred padding is used.

 Default value for minimum and maximum padding is zero (in the CLI and GUI).
 This leads to the fact that